flowup/api-client-generator/README.md

 ##### How is this relevant for you?

 A lot of developers is struggling with how to properly use the REST API in their apps.
 In Angular, we have a great opportunity which is HTTP Client supporting types.
-It is a great experience when you can work on a project where your models and data service are pre-generated and you can focus on state management, UI and business logic.
+It is a great experience when you can work on a project where your models and data service are pre-generated, and you can focus on state management, UI and business logic.

 # Compatibility